 My Impressions

 My first impression of the Striker 4 was very positive.
 There are just so many features packed into this small package.
-The wide options of display sizes available with the best of the best transducers mean that you will see everything under your fishing kayak even at deep water depths.
+The wide options of display sizes with the best transducers mean that you will see everything under your fishing kayak even at deep water depths.

-The display also shows the water temperature which is a must-have for bass anglers over the spawning season.
+The display also shows the water temperature, a must-have for bass anglers over the spawning season.

-Oh did I forget to say that its Water rating is IPX7?
-This means that it can handle 1 meter of water depth for up to 30 minutes.
-This is not classified as waterproof – don’t drop it overboard, but it can handle rain or splashes from your paddle.
+It has a waterproof rating of IPX7.
+This means it can handle 1 meter of water depth for up to 30 minutes.
+This is not classified as waterproof – don’t drop it overboard; it can handle rain or splashes from your paddle.

 View your sonar data and information in the classic flasher format with the Display 1.9 x 2.9 inches; 3.5 inches diagonal.

-Plus, it includes CHIRP transducer, tilt/swivel mount, and trolling mounting cable.
-But one negative is for top-performance CHIRP; you have to buy a GT8/GT15 transducer separately.
+It includes CHIRP transducer, tilt/swivel mount, and trolling mounting cable.
+But one negative is for top-performance CHIRP; you must buy a GT8/GT15 transducer separately.

 Key Features